Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 In addition to crime, there is occasional social unrest in Paris, like the riots of June 2023, after a young man was shot dead by French police in the Parisian suburb of Nanterre.
 If riots do erupt during your stay, a rare occurrence, make sure you stay informed through your hotel staff or on social media.
 Riots tend to take place in the suburbs rather than in the heart of Paris, mostly because of the extensive police presence in the city center.

-It’s easy to worry about violence, especially when a terrorist attack takes place, but despite the increase in crime, violent acts against tourists in Paris remain the exception.
+It’s easy to worry about violence, especially when you hear of a terrorist attack, but remember, violent acts against tourists in Paris remain the exception.

 No, it isn’t.